takemaru/dnet/README.md

 ```

 With `details` option, method `loss()` returns detailed information as
-well as loss value of the given configuration.
-The minimum loss is
+well as the loss of a given configuration.
+In this example, the minimum loss is
 69734 and the lower bound is 67029; the lower bound means a
 theoretical bound under which the minimum loss never be (see Section
 3.3 in [theory.pdf] in detail).
 In the optimal configuration, switch
 4, switch 7, switch 12, and switch 15 are open, and the other switches
 are closed.

+We examined small network with 16 switches in this tutorial, but DNET
+can work with a much larger network with hundreds of switches, as
+demostrated in our papers in [references](#references).
+We're really
+happy if DNET would be helpful to you.

 Additional notes
 ---------------------------------------------------------------------

-- DNET assumes that just switches are controllable in a distribution
+* DNET assumes that just switches are controllable in a distribution
   network while other components like capacitors are ignored; we
   consider the distribution network analysis as a combinatorial
   problem, in which the variable is open/closed status of the
   switches.

-- In DNET, section loads must be given as constant *current*.
+* In DNET, section loads must be given as constant *current*.
 Line current
   is calculated by sweeping backward to sum up downstream section
   loads.
 This is because our loss minimization method depends on this
   backward sweeping; see Section 3.1 in [theory.pdf] in detail.